sukumarAML/CPlusplus-Programs/Scenario Based Programs/readme.md

  - Assign grade based on average
  - Display result
 If marks are entered greater than 100 or less than 0, handle it using exception handling

+7.Hospital Patient Billing System
+## Problem Statement
+A hospital wants to automate patient billing.
+## Scenario:
+Each patient has:
+- Patient ID
+- Name
+- Number of days admitted
+- Charge per day
+The system should:
+- Calculate total bill
+- Apply discount:
+- More than 5 days → 10% discount
+- Display final bill
+If days or charges are negative, handle using exception handling